 30 hours extended entitlement for 3 and 4 year olds

-Please note: you will need to apply before the term starts to get the additional extended entitlement.
-If you apply after the term starts you will have to wait until the following term to take up the additional funded hours.
+Please note: When you are applying with HMRC for the additional extended entitlement you need to make your application in time in order to get your eligibility code before the following dates.
+If you apply after these dates you will have to wait until the following term to take up the additional funded hours;

-Please remember to re-confirm your details if prompted by HMRC in order to continue to receive funding.
+Please be aware it can take up to 15 days from date of application for HMRC to issue a code.
+If you already have a 30 hour code please remember to re-confirm your details when prompted by HMRC in order to continue to receive funding.

 All Solihull 3 and 4 year olds can access 15 hours early education funding in an Ofsted registered setting.
 This can be in a childminder, pre-school, day nursery, school nursery or wrap around.

 From September 2017 some children will be eligible for an additional 15 hours of early education funding.
 There will be an on-line eligibility check on the gov.uk website.
 Parent(s) will receive a code confirming eligibility to take to their preferred provider.

 Eligibility for the additional extended entitlement will include households where: